 Visian Toric ICL: See the World Without Glasses or Contact Lenses

 At Kugler Vision in Omaha, Nebraska, we are excited to offer the benefits of the Visian Implantable Collamer Lens (ICL), a life-changing, permanent, implantable lens.
-The Visian ICL is a safe and effective option for patients who may not be good candidates for LASIK or ASA procedures due to thin corneas or severe nearsightedness (myopia).
+The Visian ICL is a safe and effective option for patients who may not be good candidates for LASIK or PRK procedures due to thin corneas or severe nearsightedness (myopia).

 The Visian ICL can provide the freedom to see the world without the hassles of glasses or traditional, surface contact lenses, and now we’re taking this technology to the next level with the Visian Toric ICL.
 This breakthrough technology builds on the original Visian ICL in one significant way – it is now a viable option for patients with astigmatism.